hamlet2k/ProjectsManager/README.md

 ## Local Installation Instructions

 There is no release or package of the application yet.
-In case you want to test the application in the curretn state, or you want to collaborate with development:
+In case you want to test the application locally, or you want to collaborate with development:
 This are the instructions to run the application locally.

 To set up and run this Python application, please follow the steps below: